petrvanblokland/DesignDesignSpace/Site.md

 ## Online Design Game
 ### Duration 8 hours

 For those who ever did a Design Game on location, you’ll recognize the idea behind it.
-Doing one online will be a new experience.
+Doing one online, however, will be a new experience.

 For those who never did a Design Game, this is a good way to start thinking about your design profession in a totally different way.